 Health Watch

-Harmful algal mats (benthic cyanobacteria) may be present.
-Avoid touching or disturbing algal mats.
+Harmful algae mats (benthic cyanobacteria) may be present.
+Avoid touching or disturbing algae mats.
 Avoid primary contact recreation (swimming and submerging the head) when recreating in this area.
 Do not drink in-stream water anywhere in the park.
-If you must filter water, do so directly from a spring source.
+If you must filter water, do so directly from a spring source

 North Creek (including “The Subway”):

-Harmful algal mats (benthic cyanobacteria) may be present.
-Avoid touching or disturbing algal mats.
+Harmful algae mats (benthic cyanobacteria) are present and producing toxins.
+Avoid touching or disturbing algae mats.
 Avoid primary contact recreation (swimming and submerging the head) when recreating in this area.
 Do not drink in-stream water anywhere in the park.
 If you must filter water, do so directly from a spring source.

 North Fork of Virgin River (including “The Narrows”):

-Harmful algal mats (benthic cyanobacteria) may be present.
-Avoid touching or disturbing algal mats.
+Harmful algae mats (benthic cyanobacteria) are present and producing toxins.
+Avoid touching or disturbing algae mats.
 Avoid primary contact recreation (swimming and submerging the head) when recreating in this area.
 Do not drink in-stream water anywhere in the park.
 If you must filter water, do so directly from a spring source.

 La Verkin Creek: